zen-fs/core/readme.md

 BrowserFS is highly extensible, and includes many builtin filesystem backends:

 -   `InMemory`: Stores files in-memory.
 It is a temporary file store that clears when the user navigates away.
--   `OverlayFS`: Mount a read-only file system as read-write by overlaying a writable file system on top of it.
+-   `Overlay`: Mount a read-only file system as read-write by overlaying a writable file system on top of it.
 Like Docker's overlayfs, it will only write changed files to the writable file system.
 -   `AsyncMirror`: Use an asynchronous backend synchronously.
 Invaluable for Emscripten; let your Emscripten applications write to larger file stores with no additional effort!
     -   `AsyncMirror` loads the entire contents of the async file system into a synchronous backend during construction.
 It performs operations synchronous file system and then queues them to be mirrored onto the asynchronous backend.
--   `FolderAdapter`: Wraps a file system, and scopes all interactions to a subfolder of that file system.

 More backends can be defined by separate libraries, so long as they extend they implement `BrowserFS.FileSystem`.
 Multiple backends can be active at once at different locations in the directory hierarchy.

-BrowserFS supports a number of other backends (as `@browserfs/fs-[name]`).
+BrowserFS supports a number of other backends (many are provided as seperate packages under `@browserfs`).

 For more information, see the [API documentation for BrowserFS](https://browser-fs.github.io/core).